 Hi!
 I’m Ryan Chin.
-I am currently undergoing the Boeing 777 Type Rating training with a local airline.
+At the time of writing, I am currently undergoing the Boeing 777 Type Rating training with a local airline.

 Growing up, the thought of becoming a pilot has definitely crossed my mind but I never actively sought out avenues in pursuing it.
 Having learnt the game of golf since I was 7, I had the opportunity of representing my school in local tournaments.
 My training instilled and attuned my mindset around focus and discipline with fair respect to competition.